Gildan's Guide to Good Music

 As the tagline not so subtly suggests, it's really easy to find terrible music - you have but to turn on your radio, and lo, bad music abounds.
 The good stuff though, well that's rarely quite so easy to find, and while some popular music actually deserves the accolades it receives, most excellent music languishes in comparative obscurity.
 And that's where I come in!

-What I aim to accomplish with these articles is to showcase quality albums from bands you've never heard of, in the hopes that at least one of the comparative handful of people who actually read my rambling and
+If it's thought provoking, epic, eccentric, or exceptional (or possibly all of the above), I take it upon myself to write about it in the hope that at least one of the comparative handful of people who actually read my rambling and

 Want to be notified whenever I post a new Guide to Good Music article?
-Well now you can join the Guide to Good Music notification service group, and receive a notification whenever I post a new Guide to Good Music article!
-Huzzah.
+Well then join the Guide to Good Music notification service group, and you'll receive a notification whenever I post a new Guide to Good Music article!
+Huzzah for truth in advertising.